ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 Linux and AIX operating systems are supported and only RHEL stock images are available.
 For more information about supported versions and distributions, see [Full Linux subscription for Power Virtual Server private cloud](/docs/power-iaas?topic=power-iaas-full-linux-sub).
 When you select a RHEL Linux stock image, the pricing includes the full Linux subscription charges.
 The full Linux subscription allows you to subscribe to updated or upgraded packages from a Red Hat Satellite server by configuring the provisioned virtual machine.
 The metering for RHEL full Linux subscription starts when you create the virtual machine.
 If you bring your own license, it is not metered or billed.

 If you bring your own custom image, you are charged for the image size and the storage tier that you use for the custom image.
-After you deploy a stock image (and only after deployment), you are charged for the space used to store the stock image.
+After you deploy a stock image (and only after deployment), you are charged for the space that is used to store the stock image.
 The storage unit price (per GB) for the stored boot images is the same as the selected storage tier (Tier 0, Tier 1, or Tier 3) where your boot disks are deployed.
 To estimate the storage rates, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 To reduce costs, select the virtual machine that is not needed and delete it.

 ## Processor types
 {: #processor-types}

 You are charged different rates depending on the type of system that you choose for your virtual machine.
 Enterprise systems, such as E1080 or E1050, cost more because they provide more processing capacity per core.
-For example, E1080 costs more than E1050.
+For example, the E1080 costs more than E1050.

 You can choose one of the following core types for your workload:
 * **Dedicated virtual processor cores**